aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 $$\min_{\delta} [\sum_i[max((\delta_i-\tau), 0)] + c \cdot f(x+\delta)]$$

-Here, all the pixels having intensity more than $\tau$ are penalized.
+Here, all the pixels having intensities more than $\tau$ are penalized.
 This prevents oscillations as all the large values are penalized.

 ![L_inf attack on MNIST](/assets/adv/linf_mn.png)

 ![L_inf attack on CIFAR10](/assets/adv/linf_ci.png)

-The perturbations are noticable on the MNIST dataset, but still are recognizable as their original classes.
-Attack on CIFAR10 has no visual difference from the baseline input. **On the ImageNet dataset, $L_{\infty}$ attack produces so small perturbations that it is possible to change the clssification of the input into any desirable class by changing just the lowest bit of each pixel**, a change that would be impossible to detect visually.
+The perturbations are noticeable on the MNIST dataset, but still are recognizable as their original classes.
+Attack on CIFAR10 has no visual difference from the baseline input. **On the ImageNet dataset, $L_{\infty}$ attack produces such small perturbations that it is possible to change the classification of the input into any desirable class by changing just the lowest bit of each pixel**, a change that would be impossible to detect visually.

 ```
 It is interesting to note that in all the three attacks on MNIST,
-the worst case distortion is when source class in 7 and target class in 6.
+the worst-case distortion is when source class in 7 and target class in 6.
 ```

-Attack evaluations also show that as the learning task becomes more difficult, other methods produce worse result, while C-W attack performs even better.
+Attack evaluations also show that as the learning task becomes more difficult, other methods produce a worse result, while the C-W attack performs even better.

 #### <a name="synth-digits"></a>Generating Synthetic digits

 ![synth_digit](/assets/adv/synth.png)

 This is an interesting experiment carried out to show the strength of this attack.
 We start from a completely black or white image and apply the three distance metrics to successfully classify the image in each of the ten target classes.
 We can see the amount of perturbation required to misclassify the blank images to any target class is almost negligible!
-Here all the black images were initially classified as $1$ and all white images as $8$, hence they require no change.
+Here all the black images were initially classified as $1$ and all the white images as $8$, hence they require no change.

 A similar experiment is carried out by [Papernot et al. 2016](#jsma).
-However, with their attack, one can easily recognize the target digit for class 0, 2, 3, and 5.
+However, with their attack, one can easily recognize the target digit for classes $0$, $2$, $3$, and $5$.

 #### <a name="dd-evaluation"></a>Evaluating Defensive Distillation

 As shown in the paper, these attacks have a success rate of $100\%$, even for defensively distilled networks.
-Distillation adds almost no value over the undistilled networks - $L_0$ and $L_2$ attacks perform slightly worse and $L_{\infty}$ performs approximately the same.
+Distillation adds almost no value over the undistilled networks - $L_0$ and $L_2$ attacks perform slightly worse, and $L_{\infty}$ performs approximately the same.

 Following are some key points in the paper which explain the failure of Defensive Distillation -